The Brim Trail was the first of a planned system of trails at Powder

 In 2021, the trailhead has ample parking and is well-marked.

 The trail is the singletrack between the big boulders on the west

-(downhill) side.
-The return route is the doubletrack at 90 degrees
+The return route -- or the outgoing track for a clockwise ride -- is the doubletrack at 90 degrees

 to your left, not the doubletrack straight ahead.
 First-timers should take